cms-opendata-workshop/workshop-lesson-root/_episodes/02-get-root.md

 - "Detailed up-to-date instructions can be found at [https://root.cern/install](https://root.cern/install)"
 ---

 > This section shows you multiple ways to get ROOT.
-Find below solutions to run ROOT locally, on your VM or Docker container, in batch systems and CIs!
+Find below solutions to run ROOT locally, on your VM or Docker container!
 {: .testimonial}

-## CVMFS
+## Root on the CMS open data environments

 [CVMFS](https://cernvm.cern.ch/portal/filesystem) is a software distribution service that is already set up on many HEP systems.
 CMSSW including ROOT is distributed via CVMFS, but also other software stacks are available that contain ROOT.